James-S-Santangelo/paper-rcourse/paper.md

    - These submodules cover all concepts necessary to understand the lesson content and complete the take-home assigments and in-class exercises.
-In lectures where the explicit goal was not to learn programming, but a topic such as `Statistical Modeling`, we used the coding submodules to explain the concept while concurrently demonstrating how to use programming to create and apply statistical models to data.
+In lectures where the explicit goal was not coding, but rather a topic such as `Statistical Modeling`, we used the coding snippets to explain the concept while concurrently demonstrating how to use programming to create and apply statistical models to data.
 3. *Interleaved Exercises*: Coding exercises or discussion points